USB RAID Speeds On The Raspberry Pi

 Interestingly when both devices were written to/read from in parallel the speed seemed to only drop a little meaning the USB bus wasn't being saturated, the drives are the bottleneck.
 Could we boost the read/write speeds if we were able to treat both devices as a single device, in RAID0 for example?

-I realise going after a higher read speed is a little pointless as at 14MB/s we would be saturating the ethernet connection which is only capable of an sbsolute maximum of 10MB/s but there is room for a 2x increase in the write speeds.
+I realise going after a higher read speed is a little pointless as at 14MB/s we would be saturating the ethernet connection which is only capable of an absolute maximum of 10MB/s but there is room for a 2x increase in the write speeds.

 RAID